union-imgcross icon

 Incorporation: How to Set Up a Subsidiary in Switzerland

 Establishing a subsidiary in Switzerland and managing processes such as operations, hiring employees, and setting up payrolls may take a significant time and delay your expansion.
 While setting up a subsidiary in Switzerland, you need to consider factors such as the city and location of your subsidiary.
-A subsidiary can be a branch office, limited liability company (LLC), or an offshore company, among other options.
+A subsidiary can be a branch office, a limited liability company (LLC), or an offshore company, among other options.
 Most of the companies go for LLC, as it is beneficial for the parent company and the subsidiary as well.

 Subsidiaries are self-financing and a decentralized business model.
 Therefore, it becomes easier to contain and mitigate the chances of core business loss by working with subsidiaries, and you can open your business subsidiary in Switzerland.
 To establish a subsidiary in Switzerland,

-• Step 1: Register your subsidiary: A subsidiary is registered as GmbH or AG with similar process models.
+• Step 1: Register your Subsidiary: A subsidiary is registered as GmbH or AG with similar process models.
 It is mandatory to register with the Swiss Companies Register.
 At least two shareholders with a minimum deposit of CHF 20,000 in a Swiss account can form GmbH.
 Also, the director needs to be a Swiss resident.
 In the case of AG, the minimum share capital is CHF 100,000.

 • Step 2: Documentation: After the deposits are made in the Swiss account, the association articles should be drafted in front of the notary.
 The next process is to deposit the notarized articles of association and incorporate the company and bank certificate into the registry.
 Finally, you can register for VAT.